AI-Data-Space/BankingRetentionOptimizer/README.md

 This project delivers a complete customer retention solution that enables banks to:
 - Predict which customers are likely to leave with 59.4% precision
 - Identify different customer segments requiring tailored retention approaches
-- Allocate limited retention budgets for maximum ROI (3.2x return demonstrated)
+- Allocate limited retention budgets strategically (0.87x overall ROI with profitable segments reaching 1.45x ROI)
 - Implement a phased transition strategy supporting the shift to digital channels
 - Continuously refine retention strategies through A/B testing